KMEZ (FM)

-KMEZ, better known as "KMEZ 102.9", is an Urban AC outlet serving the New Orleans area.
-The Cumulus Media station is licensed to Belle Chasse, Louisiana and broadcasts its format at 102.9 MHz with an ERP of 4.7 kW.
-Its studios are located at the Place St. Charles building in Downtown New Orleans and the transmitter site is in Chalmette, Louisiana.
+KMEZ (102.9 MHz), better known as "KMEZ 102.9", is an urban AC outlet serving the New Orleans area.
+The Cumulus Media station is licensed to Belle Chasse, Louisiana and broadcasts its format with an ERP of 4.7 kW.
+Its studios are located on the campus of Delgado Community College in New Orleans and the transmitter site is in Chalmette, Louisiana.